Church Street Station: F.F. South & Co.

 A local real estate partnership F.F.
 South & Co, bought the Church Street Station in 2001 and promptly closed two of the oldest remaining attractions, Rosie O' Grady's Good Time Emporium and the haunted house, The Terror on Church Street.
 The property bought by F.F.
 South & Co was 6.68 acre including 242179 sqft of building improvements and 123060 sqft vacant land.
 That year long time tenant Buffalo Trading Co closed its store after almost 20 years.
 In December the catering business which operated in the Presidential Ballroom venue that had been added in 1994 was closed by F.F.
 South & Co., at that time only a single, just opened, restaurant was operating in the complex.
 The ballroom had been popular since opening and the company walked away from as much as $1M of business when closed with no advance notice.
-Church Street Station had been listed as the sixth largest meeting facility if central Florida in July 2001.
+Church Street Station had been listed as the sixth largest meeting facility in central Florida in July 2001.